kabirt7/eShop/README.md

 ## Problems
 - Did not expect the carousel to give me so much grief
 - The process of adding and deleting to the cart was also quite complicated

+## CHANGE LOG

+### April 6th
+- Fixed Carousel Component
+- Started the styling upgrades

+TMO:
+- fix the placement of the favourited star
+- fix the Item Page and fix the Cart Page Styling
+- fix the functionality of the favourited button on the Item Page